12 Best Places to Visit in Varanasi | Top 12 Things to do in Varanasi

 Alamgir Mosque

 This mosque is called Alamgir because that was another name for Emperor Aurangzeb.
-In the past, it has been said that Aurangzeb was the one who tore down a temple to build the mosque.
+In the past, it has been said that Aurangzeb was the one who tore down a temple to build a mosque.
 There is no doubt that it is one of the best tourist sites in Varanasi.

 • Location:- Panchganga Ghat, Ghasi Tola, Varanasi